solarbrowser/mobile/README.md

 | `1.0.0`      | Transition starts toward the C++ version using the Solar Web Engine     |
 | **Late 2025**| **Public beta release of the Solarist Web Engine (likely desktop-first)**  |

-> Note: **Solar Browser Mobile will continue to use WebView for a while**, even after the Solarist engine becomes available.
+> Note: **Solar Browser Mobile will continue to use WebView for a while**, even after the Solar engine becomes available.

 ---

 ## 📦 How to Run?

-This section is for those who want to run Solar Browser locally when no releases are available in the [Releases](#) tab or on the official website.
+This section is for those who want to run Solar Browser locally when no releases are available in the [Releases](https://github.com/solarbrowser/mobile/releases) tab or on the official website.
 It’s also for contributors.

 ### ✅ Prerequisites